mdda/mdda.github.io/_posts/AI/2019-10-10-presentation-at-tensorflow.md

 and [the twenty-seventh MeetUp, aka TensorFlow 4K](https://www.meetup.com/TensorFlow-and-Deep-Learning-Singapore/events/265374455/), was hosted by Google Singapore, and celebrated the TensorFlow Group acheiving over 4000 members!

+My talk was touted as being about Hyperparameter Optimisation (using TF.probability), but it seemed natural to me to introduce the ideas of TF.probability by way of regression in stages :

+*  Regular L2 linear regression
+*  N(mx+c, sigma=1) regression on max-loglikelihood
+*  N(mx+c, sigma=ax+d) regression on max-loglikelihood
+*  Gaussian Processes for regression

+That was then followed up by using Gaussian Processes to determine where to sample good Learning Rates for SGD trainings of a CIFAR10 model.
+Hopefully, it made sense to the audience...

 The slides for my talk are here :